LordSnoosh/SEIR2222/work/w01/d5/01-04-guide-to-building-a-browser-game.md

 	}
 	```
 	- Avoid accessing the DOM from outside render-oriented functions.
 However, "eye candy" animations, a ticking time display, etc. are exceptions to this tip.
-	- **Data (state) is the single source of truth of the app** - when implementing an app's logic, the DOM is secondary to data manipulation. **Get used to thinking about how to your app's data changes vs. the display.**
+	- **Data (state) is the single source of truth of the app** - when implementing an app's logic, the DOM is secondary to data manipulation. **Get used to thinking about how state changes when the player interacts, e.g., clicks something.**
-	- As the user interacts with the application (or other events such as timers trigger), code the app such that it:
+	- Again, as the user interacts with the application code the event listener such that it:
 		- Updates state, then...
 		- Calls `render()`